astronomer/docs/learn/airflow-snowflake.md

     """
     ```

+This file contains 7 SQL statements that will be run by different operators in your DAG.

 3. The Snowflake operator also allows you to pass in a `.sql` file directly.
-Create a file called `delete_table.sql` in the `include/sql` directory.
-Copy and paste the following SQL code:
+Create a file in your `include/sql` directory called `delete_table.sql` and copy the following SQL code:

     ```sql
     DROP TABLE IF EXISTS {{ params.table_name }};
     ```

+This file highlights how you can parameterize your SQL queries to pass information in at runtime.

 :::tip

-Whether to store your SQL code in individual SQL files or as strings in a Python module is a matter of personal preference.
-Astronomer recommends to store lengthy SQL statements in a dedicated file.
+When running SQL statements from Airflow operators, you can store the SQL code in individual SQL files, in a combined SQL file, or as strings in a Python module.
+Astronomer recommends storing lengthy SQL statements in a dedicated file to keep your DAG files clean and readable.

 :::